halayli/memqueue/README.md

 `drop_from_head: Boolean (0 or 1)`.
 (Optional)

-if *max_size* is specified, and the queue is full, this parameter specifies whether to drop a message from head and insert  a new one from tail or reject the message.
+if *max_size* is specified, and the queue is full, this parameter specifies whether to drop a message from head and insert  a new one at tail or reject the message.

 `consumer_expiry: Integer (ms)`. (optional)